grafana/xk6-dashboard/README.md

 ## Customization

 The embedded user interface can be customized using a single JavaScript configuration file specified in the `config` parameter (default: `.dashboard.js` in the current directory).
-The configuration file is an ES6 module that is executed in the browser.
-The module's default export is a JavaScript configuration object.
+The configuration file is an ES6 module.
+The module's default export is a JavaScript function which returns a configuration object.
+The default configuration is passed as argument to the exported function.

-Before executing the configuration file, the `window.defaultConfig` object is created with the default configuration.
-The default configuration is loaded from the [ui/assets/ui/public/boot.js](ui/assets/ui/public/boot.js) file, which can give you ideas for creating your own configuration.
+The default configuration is loaded from the [dashboard/config.js](dashboard/config.js) file, which can give you ideas for creating your own configuration.

+> **Warning**
+> The format of the custom configuration has changed! > The stability of the configuration format is still not guaranteed, so you should check the changes before updating the version.
+> In addition, it is possible that the custom configuration will be limited or phased out in the future.

 ### Examples